 Epos

-Epos are a brand with quite a bit of history behind them, they were originally founded in 1983 and over the years they developed a bit of cult following and released some very well regarded models.
+Epos are a brand with quite a lot of history behind them, they were originally founded in 1983 and over the years they developed a bit of cult following and released some very well regarded models.

 Over the subsequent years the brand name changed hands a few times, being owned by Mordaunt Short for a while and in 1999 they were acquired by Creek Audio.